SPLITTTR/Drive/README.md

 - `GET /v1/shared` — list items shared with you (shared roots)
 - `DELETE /v1/items/{id}` — delete (hard delete; folders recurse)

-## Design note: why Postgres only (no Mongo)

-For a Drive-like model (nested folders + inherited access + consistent authorization checks), PostgreSQL is the simplest option because you can do recursive queries and keep referential integrity.
-MongoDB can work, but “who can access what?” becomes more complex without joins / strong constraints.

----
-If you want, tell me what you want next (trash, starred, link sharing, per-folder sharing, etc.) and I’ll extend it.